How to Create a Monthly Budget – 7 Step Guide

 Start with your salary.
 If you get paid a fixed salary, that’s the easy part.
-If you have income from a number of sources, work out your average monthly income over a period of three months.
+However, if you have income from several sources, work out your average monthly income over a period of three months.
 Now you know what you’ve got to work with.

 Next, invest some time in getting to know your bank statement like the back of your hand.
-Categorise your spending in the form of individual bills, debts, groceries, transport, childcare costs and so on.
+Then, categorise your spending in the form of individual bills, debts, groceries, transport, childcare costs and so on.

 Using this methodology, try working out an average total spend per month.